 Requirements

-Use of modelling languages
+Use of modeling languages

-Submitters are encouraged to express models using OMG modelling languages such as UML, MOF, CWM and SPEM (subject to any further constraints on the types of the models and modeling technologies specified in Section 6 of this RFP).
+Submitters are encouraged to express models using OMG modeling languages such as UML, MOF, CWM and SPEM (subject to any further constraints on the types of the models and modeling technologies specified in Section 6 of this RFP).
 Submissions containing models expressed using OMG modeling languages shall be accompanied by an OMG XMI [XMI] representation of the models (including a machine-readable copy).
 A best effort should be made to provide an OMG XMI representation even in those cases where models are expressed via non-OMG modeling languages.

 PIMs & PSMs